Preston-Landers/MoCA-setup-guide/README.md

 high-speed connections.

 **Solution**: First try rebooting your router or a factory reset.
-Upgrade your router to one with 2.5GbE or higher ports that is known to have good performance with multi-gigabit connections.
+Upgrade your router to one with 2.5 GbE or higher ports that is known to have good performance with multi-gigabit connections.

 ### Problem: MoCA network is unstable or has high packet loss